Saber2pr/fp/README.md

 }))
 ```

-you will get a result and the `content.content1` and `content.content2` is the correct type: string.
+you will get a result and the `contents.content1` and `contents.content2` is the correct type "string".

-Beside the `async_map`, there is a lot of async functions in this package!
+what's more...

 # API